-If I join ROTC, will it limit what majors I can take?
+If I join, will it limit what majors I can take?

 Yes.
-Students who decide to enroll in ROTC late in their freshman or sophomore year can still enroll in ROTC through a course acceleration program called Leader's Training Course (LTC), a four-week training event located in Fort Knox, Kentucky.
+Students who decide to enroll in ROTC late in their freshman or sophomore year can still enroll in ROTC through a course acceleration program called Basic Camp, a four-week training event located in Fort Knox, Kentucky.